Phidica/sublime-fish/CONTRIBUTING.md

 - Only pluralise headings for lists of more than one item.
 - Be aware that the text is copied directly to the GitHub release description, so stick to valid markdown.

-Bump the version number in `messages.json` to the new version number in `CHANGELOG.md`.
+Bump the version number corresponding to `Messages/changes.md` in `messages.json` to the new version number in `CHANGELOG.md`.

 If there's a major addition, add a news message and link it in `messages.json`.